mmarkdown/mmark/FAQ.md

 the reference is the *first* thing after a new paragraph it will be expanded like XML2RFC expands authors in an Internet-Draft.

+# Errors

+## Error: IDREF attribute target references an unknown ID "...", at None

+You likely forgot to open the back matter with `{backmatter}`.

 # XML2RFCv3 FAQ

 ## What version of xml2rfc is supported?